aws/amazon-documentdb-odbc-driver/README.md

 ### Testing

 **NOTE**: Some tests in ITODBCConnection will fail if a test DSN (Data Source Name) is not configured on your system.
 Refer to "Running Tests" in the [build instructions](./BUILD_INSTRUCTIONS.md) for more information on configuring this.

-## Documentation

-Please refer to the [documentation](https://opendistro.github.io/for-elasticsearch-docs/) for detailed information on installing and configuring Open Distro for Elasticsearch.

-## Code of Conduct

-This project has adopted an [Open Source Code of Conduct](https://opendistro.github.io/for-elasticsearch/codeofconduct.html).

 ## Security issue notifications